Easy saving with small sums

 - You can draw down an ASP loan from Nordea even if your ASP account were in another bank.

-- If an ASP saver also applies for an ASP loan, in addition to the ASP savings, the loan interest is always lower than that of other first home loans.
+- In addition to the ASP savings, the interest for ASP-loan is always lower than that of other first home loans.
 In addition, a 10-year interest subsidy is also available for the loan.

 - You will also receive a free government guarantee for your ASP loan, which means you do not need any other security aside from the home itself.